San Antonio, Quezon: History

-Time passed until 1938 when the barrio market was established through the kindness of Mr. Valentin Umali who lent the market site.
+Time passed until 1938 when the barrio market was established after Valentin Umali lent the market site.
 A bridge was constructed between Niing and Buliran.
-A school building was constructed also, so with the first Catholic Chapel.
-In the year 1946, General Andres "Dumas" Umali thought of making Buliran a municipality separate from Tiaong.
+A school building was constructed along with the first Catholic Chapel.
+In 1946, General Andres "Dumas" Umali thought of making Buliran a municipality separate from Tiaong.
 There were many hindrances as a result of the World War II.
 Time goes by and the barrio progressed.
-The barrio lieutenants then of Niing, Buliran, Pury, Behia, Callejon and Matipunso held a meeting and resolved to bring the matter to the Municipal Council of Tiaong through the Municipal Councilor, Juanito C. Wagan.
+The barrio lieutenants then of Niing, Buliran, Pury, Behia, Callejon and Matipunso held a meeting and resolved to bring the matter to the Municipal Council of Tiaong through Councilor Juanito C. Wagan.

 The municipal council did not approve, however, the resolution.
-The insistent municipal councilor, then thought of approaching the congressman of the first district of Quezon, Manuel S. Enverga.
+Wagan then thought of approaching the congressman of the first district of Quezon, Manuel S. Enverga.
 He was advised to prepare a petition and brought it to the attention of the provincial board.
 The parish priest Calixto Jamilla, who was among the petitioner, choose the name San Antonio after St. Anthony of Padua because of the miracles he had shown.

 At Lucena, objections were raised.
 A public hearing was set at the Municipal Hall of Tiaong.
 The matter was fully deliberated upon, and the reasons for its creation were found satisfactory.
 The petition then was elevated to the Executive Secretary.

-Years passed, President Carlos P. Garcia signed Executive Order Number 270 on October 4, 1957, creating the new municipality of San Antonio.
-On November 19, 1957, a municipal mayor, vice mayor and six councilmen were appointed who took their oaths of office on November 22, 1957.
-The first municipal council session was held on November 25, 1957.
+Years passed, President Carlos P. Garcia signed Executive Order No. 270 on October 4, 1957, creating the new municipality of San Antonio by segregating the barrios of Buliran, Callejon, Niing, and Pury from the municipality of Tiaong.
+On November 19, 1957, a municipal mayor, a vice mayor and six councilmen were appointed and took their oaths of office on November 22.
+The first municipal council session was held on November 25.

+Republic Act No. 3361 (An Act Making the Barrio of Matipunso of the Municipality of Tiaong, Province of Quezon, a Part of the Municipality of San Antonio, Same Province), approved on June 18, 1961, was enacted to transfer the jurisdiction of Barrio Matipunso from the Municipality of Tiaong to the Municipality of San Antonio, both within the Province of Quezon.
+This legislative act facilitated the administrative realignment of Barangay Matipunso, ensuring it became part of San Antonio.

 Geography

 Barangays

-San Antonio is politically subdivided into 20 barangays.
+San Antonio is politically subdivided into 20 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.